Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - Lack of uniform data structures for configuration/retrieval.
 - Requirement for vendor-specific adaptations in automation scripts.

+Also IETF standard device models has slow adoption.
+Similar device models are defined in Openconfig or other SDOs, therefore the current YANG device models ecosystem is fragmented.

-## Partial or Non-Standard RESTCONF/NETCONF Implementations
+## Partial or Non-Standard Network management protocols Implementations

-Some vendors only partially support standard YANG models, and proprietary extensions may break interoperability.
+Some vendors only partially support standard Network management protocols, and proprietary extensions may break interoperability.

-## Performance & Scalability Issues

-NETCONF defined in {{!RFC6241}}, while transactional and robust, can be more resource-intensive, particularly for large deployments and fast-changing configurations.

-RESTCONF defined in {{!RFC8040}}, with its stateless, web-friendly architecture, scales better but may lack the advanced transactional features of NETCONF and can be less efficient for bandwidth-intensive operations.
+Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi, grpc.

+## Lack integration with Network APIs

+Today, network API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrators while YANG data models have been widely adopted by the northbound interface of the network controller or the interface between the network controller and the network devices.
+However Network API ecosystem and YANG model ecosystem are both built as silo and lack integration or mapping between them.

 # Operational Consideration {#sec-radiu}